mozilla-services/pulseguardian/README.md

   `pulseguardian/config.py`.

-Because Persona requires an https connection, if you are running the development server without the --fake-account option (see below), you will also need the pyOpenSSL package.
+Because Persona requires an https connection, if you are running the development server without the `--fake-account` option (see below), you will also need the pyOpenSSL package:

-Due to a bug in pyOpenSSL, development under Python 2.6 currently requires unreleased code:

-    pip install -e git+git://github.com/pyca/pyopenssl#egg=PyOpenSSL

-Python 2.7 can use released versions:

     pip install pyOpenSSL

-Note that, due to deployment logistics, PulseGuardian **must** run under Python 2.6.
-Feel free to develop under 2.7, but don't use any 2.7-specific features, and try to test under 2.6 before submitting a patch.

 ## Usage